nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/FORMS_USEREF.md

 ## Goal

 In this chapter, you are going to write a component whose responsibility is to create a new employee record and assign that employee to a location.
+This component will be dislayed as a modal!!

 ## New Concepts

 * useRef()
 * Inline event handlers
 * `preventDefault()` for forms
+* Reactstrap Modals

 ## Process